This topic describes the common request headers of Log Service API operations.

 |x-acs-security-token||String||No||The Security Token Service (STS) temporary identity is used to send data.
 This request header is required only when the STS temporary identity is used.|

 - The maximum difference between the time in the Date header and the time when Log Service receives the request is 15 minutes.
 If the difference exceeds 15 minutes, Log Service rejects the request.
 For requests with x-log-date headers, the time difference is calculated based on the value of the x-log-date header.

-- If a compression algorithm is specified (in x-log-compresstype) for the request, the initial data needs to be compressed and then put in the HTTP Body.
-The Content-Length and Content-MD5 header length are calculated based on the size of the compressed Body.
+- If a compression algorithm is specified in the x-log-compresstype header of a request, the raw data must be compressed and then placed into the HTTP request body.
+The values of Content-Length and Content-MD5 headers are calculated based on the compressed body.

 - For HTTP requests that are sent from specific platforms, you cannot specify a Date header.
 The current time is sent as specified by the internal database of the platform.
 Therefore, the correct value of the Date header cannot be used to calculate the request signature.
 In this case, you must specify an x-log-date header.
 This value is used to calculate the request signature.
 After an API request is received, Log Service determines whether the request contains an x-log-date header.
 If the request contains an x-log-date header, Log Service uses the value of the x-log-date header to verify the signature.
 Otherwise, Log Service uses the value of the standard Date header to verify the signature.